-The 400 Receiver may be mounted in a special custom cabinet, Model 30-U (walnut or mahogany), or it may be mounted in your own custom cabinet by following the directions and illustrations in this section.
+The 400 receiver may be mounted in a special component cabinet, Model 30-U (oiled walnut finish), or it may be mounted in your own custom cabinet by following the directions and illustrations in this section.
 It is important to remember that adequate ventilation is absolutely essential for proper operation of the 400.
-Never install the chassis vertically, or above other heat-producing equipment.
-The enclosure for the 400 should be open at the rear, and should provide at least four inches of free space above, and two inches to each side of the 400 for air circulation.
+The enclosure should therefore be open at the rear.
+Do not install the chassis above other heat-producing equipment.